-Innovations in Dementia CIC is managed by four co-directors, Rachael Litherland, Steve Milton, Philly Hare and Damian Murphy, who combine many years experience of work in the dementia field.
+Innovations in Dementia CIC is managed by three co-directors, Rachael Litherland, Steve Milton, and Damian Murphy, who combine many years experience of work in the dementia field.

 We all passionately believe in the human rights and potential of people with dementia and are committed to practically demonstrating how a more positive approach can work in practice.

 We all have experience in user involvement, accessibility, training, research and information.

 Rachael co-founded Innovations in Dementia with Nada Savitch in 2007.
 She has a background in psychology and advocacy and is particularly interested in ways of working that enhance people’s day to day lives.
 She especially enjoys working with people with dementia in care homes, having begun her working life managing an advocacy project for care home residents with dementia in London.
 Rachael has focused for the past few years on involvement methods and has seen a lot of change from the early 2000’s when she set up an involvement programme for the Alzheimer’s Society.
 She is really proud to see the DEEP network flourishing and is looking forward to concentrating now on recovery and discovery projects with people with dementia.
 Rachael’s grandma Lily opened up her eyes to what it means to live with dementia.

 Rachael enjoys photography, long walks, and hiding in her newly created ‘sewing room’.

 Steve has been with Innovations since 2007.
 He leads our work on accessibility, and is always on the lookout for ways to make the places and communities in which we live better for everyone.
 He has lots of experience not just with buildings and public spaces but with written information too.
 He is also an experienced and very effective trainer and public speaker.

 Steve has been working with older and disabled people since 1985, as a researcher, writer and service manager.
 He helped set up the Alzheimers Society Helpline in 1995 which he ran for 7 years.